 - Aboriginal Victorians remain over-represented in both the adult and youth justice systems.
-In 2019-20, Aboriginal young people (10-17 years) were almost six times more likely to be processed by police as alleged offenders than the non-Aboriginal cohort.
-During the same period, Aboriginal women were nearly 11 times and men were 6 times more likely than non-Aboriginal people to be processed by police for an alleged offence.
+In 2020–21, Aboriginal young people (10–17 years) were almost six times more likely to be processed by police as alleged offenders than their non-Aboriginal cohort.
+During the same period, Aboriginal women were nearly 11 times and men were more than 6 times more likely than non-Aboriginal people to be processed by police for an alleged offence.

-- Since 2007-08, the number of Aboriginal people employed across the justice system has increased significantly.
-The proportion of Aboriginal people employed across DJCS and Court Services Victoria now exceeds the public sector target of 2% by 2022, while Aboriginal cultural safety training continues to be rolled out across Victoria Police with 15.5% of police officers having received Aboriginal cultural training as at 30 June 2020.
+- Since 2007–08, the number of Aboriginal people employed across the justice system has increased significantly.
+The proportion of Aboriginal people employed across DJCS and Court Services Victoria is on track to exceed the public sector target of 2% by 2022.
+Aboriginal cultural safety training continues to be rolled out across Victoria Police with 23.85% of police officers having received Aboriginal cultural training as at 30 June 2021.

 Culture and Country

-- In 2019-20, native title is recognised across 14,899 square kilometres of land in Victoria.
-A further 50,976 square kilometres of land is recognised under Traditional Owner Settlement Act 2010 agreements, which is a significant increase from 30,766 square kilometres in 2018-19.
+- In 2020–21, native title is recognised across 14,899 square kilometres of land.
+40,132 square kilometres of land is recognised under Traditional Owner Settlement Act 2010 agreements.

 - Victoria’s nation-leading treaty process is continuing to progress and achieve significant milestones.
 On 6 June 2022, the Treaty Authority Agreement was executed between the Victorian Government and the First Peoples' Assembly of Victoria (Assembly), establishing the Treaty Authority.
 The Treaty Authority and Other Treaty Elements Bill 2022 was passed in the lower house of Parliament on 23 June 2022 on its way to the upper house.